Call4Cloud | MMP-C | Autopilot | Device Preparation

 3.4.
 The Results

-Now open that certificate you exported with one of the 2 methods I described above.
-And make a note of the Key Id of the CA like I show below.
-I am going to show you later on why this key id is important!
+Now open that certificate you exported using one of the 2 methods I described above.
+Make a note of the CA’s Key ID, as shown below.
+I will show you later why this key ID is important!

 4. Taking a look at the AIKCert Yourself

-Just like with the EKCert, I will divide this part also in 2 subparts
+Just like with the EKCert, I will divide this part into 2 subparts

 4.1.
 The Command